Skip to main content

 Option 1: Importing Client Sessions

-Then, on your server, import the serialized session to create a functional server-side client:
+On your server, import the serialized session into a new ParaServer instance:

-With a session no loaded into the para server instance, you can now perform all operations that the Para Server SDK supports.
+With a session loaded into the server instance, you can perform the operations that the Para Server SDK supports.

 Option 2: Using Pregenerated Wallets